The Best Fall Drink Pumpkin Hot Chocolate

 Whisk the base

-In a medium saucepan, whisk together the milk, pumpkin puree, sugar, cocoa powder, and pumpkin pie spice until smooth.
+First, in a medium saucepan, whisk together the milk, pumpkin puree, sugar, cocoa powder, and pumpkin pie spice until smooth.

 Warm it gently